Copyright 2022 The Tari Development Community

 This means that nodes have to be prepared to execute instructions on any contract in the network.
 This does create a data synchronisation burden, but the added benefit of a highly scalable, decentralised DAN significantly outweighs this trade-off.

-There are several components on both the DAN and base layer that interoperate to collectively enable scalable smart contracts on Tari.
+There are several components on both the Tari Digital Assets Network (DAN) and base layer that interoperate to collectively enable scalable smart contracts on Tari.

 These components include:

-- Tari base layer - Enforces Tari monetary policy and plays the role of global registrar.
+- Minotari base layer - Enforces Tari monetary policy and plays the role of global registrar.

 - Templates - Reusable smart contract components.